-Finding bugs in your plants can be quite upsetting- but it can be stopped.
+Finding bugs and pests in your plants can be quite upsetting- but it can be stopped.
 In this article, we will explain how to use the above methods as well as a few others to stop an infestation in your beloved plants.

 You can make a solution from castile soap- do not use dish detergent.
 The dish detergent will kill your plants.
 However, castile soap is a pure soap with no additives.
 This is a very simple process:

 - Mix 1 Tablespoon of castile soap per 1 quart of water.

 - Shake/mix it well.

 While the solution is safe, you might want to test it on one leaf and allow to sit for 24 hours.
 If there’s no damage, spray the whole plant.
 If there is damage, try one of these other methods.

 Bugs hate this oil because it kills them.
 However, it’s perfectly safe for use around humans and pets.
 Here’s what you need to make 1 liter of neem oil spray:

 - 1 liter of water